How we found our E8500 DD-WRT router.

 Technics TEAD-48-121000U 12VDC 1A Power supply.

 When we got the router this particular power supply was wrapped around it.
 The first thing that’s wrong with it is the weight.
 Power supply manufacturers for network equipment don’t use heavy transformers anymore!
-Too expensive and ineffecient.
+Too expensive and inefficient.
 It seemed too old for a router that was only a few years in age.
 This power supply is fairly common and is used in appliances such as Ethernet switching.
 After looking up the wiki on the Linksys E8500 router it was quickly discovered that this unit requires 3.5 Amps.
 Oh crap!

 Would it have been dangerous to power it up with this adapter?

 Probably not.
-The light would’ve probably came online.
+The light would’ve probably come online.
 But because of the nature of the processors inside of this router which can scale from 300Mhz to 1400Mhz combined with USB ports and everything.
 The moment you put any load onto the router it would’ve probably shut-down from under-voltage.
 If the load was consistent then the power supply could have become a fire hazard quickly.
 Time to get another power supply!

 Correctly rated power supply.